datalad/blog/content/posts/forgejo-aneksajo/index.md

 Forgejo even extends this approach to the [creation of pull-requests](https://forgejo.org/docs/latest/user/agit-support).

 This is amazingly simple and useful.
+It allows anyone who is not interested in web UIs to stick to whatever Git-powered workflow they have, and still collaborate with people that prefer or need a graphical interface.
 I love it!

 ## Behind the curtain

-When running a large or institutional deployment, a certainly complexity of a service setup is to be expected, for example from integrations with identity providers for single-sign-on, or storage systems.
+When running a large or institutional deployment, a certain complexity of a service setup is to be expected, for example from integrations with identity providers for single-sign-on, or storage systems.